 My family used to eat at Chili’s every Sunday after church.
 We would usually have a big group that came with us.

 The employees would be ready for us.
 They’d have all of the tables in one section put together with chips and salsa down the middle.

 I started experimenting and found it’s a simple dish to make at home.
-See the recipe below and let me know what you think.

 If you’re looking for more easy recipes, check out our other favorites:

 Grilled chicken smothered in bbq sauce and topped with bacon slices and cheese.

 - 1 lb chicken breast

 - 1 cup shredded or sliced cheese monteray jack, cheddar jack, or any cheese you prefer